 Counselling and psychotherapy are a specific form of support involving talking or not talking, usually on a regular basis, preferably weekly, where you have a chance to express your inner world in relation to your daily life.
 Together we explore difficulties and problems, celebrate joyous events and help you put your difficulties in a context where you are able to move forward.
 The ways in which I work can include deep listening to your story, exploration, imagination, art/play process.

 The first meeting we have is without charge so that we can get to meet face to face and discuss what issues you are facing and whether I think I can help you and whether you would like to work with me.

 How to get started?
-The first step is the biggest!
 Please feel free to email me or telephone my mobile and leave a message.
 I generally respond within 24 hours and I aim to offer you an appointment within seven days.
 If, when we meet, we aren't a good fit for each other, I will do my best to recommend you to a suitably qualified colleague.

 Training, qualifications & experience

 The Maudsley Model of Short Term Therapy for Anorexia Nervosa 1999